-Year 1 Annual meeting to report on the state-of-the-art of the topics in ToRa-d, planning of joint papers and specific workshops on selected topics.
+Year 1 ANNUAL MEETING TO REPORT ON THE STATE-OF-THE-ART OF THE TOPICS IN TORA-D, PLANNING OF JOINT PAPERS AND SPECIFIC WORKSHOPS ON SELECTED TOPICS.
 Year 2 Annual meeting to report on the state-of-the-art of the topics in ToRa-d and joint meeting with other expert groups.
 Specific workshop on some of the identified topics.
 Year 3 Annual meeting and final report on the state-of-the-art of the topics in ToRa-d, and joint meeting with other expert groups.

 Priority This group's activities will support the ecosystem approach to fisheries science by combining knowledge of physical and biological processes, and modelling expertise that is required to strengthen our understanding of ecosystem functioning.
 The group will foster the development of and report on the application of "end-to-end" modelling tools (e.g. Atlantis, Osmose, EwE, size-based model).
 The activities of the group will foster international collaboration and networking amoung established and young scientists in a rapidly evolving science field, and should be given high priority.
 Resource requirements The research programmes which provide the main input to this group are already underway, and resources are already committed.
 The additional resource required to undertake additional activities in the framework of this group is negligible.
 Participants It is envisioned that this group will attract a large community of biologists / experimentalists, and modellers - with an annual meeting attended by some 15-25 members and guests.
 Secretariat facilities None.
 Financial No financial implications.
 Linkages to ACOM and groups under ACOM There are no obvious direct linkages, but discussion and/or workshop with other groups are envisioned.
-Linkages to other committee or groups There is a very close working relationship with all the groups of IEASG.
+Linkages to other committees or groups There is a very close working relationship with all the groups of IEASG.
 It is also very relevant to WGSAM, WGBE, WGS2D.
 Linkages to other organizations There are natural linkages to PICES Working Group 40: Climate and Ecosystem Predictability, and Joint IMBeR/Future Earth Coasts Continental Margins Working Group (CMWG), and the group will seek to establish communication with these organizations.